18th November, 2025

 Supported by the HSE SSIP aims to streamline prequalification and encourage straightforward mutual recognition between its Member Schemes.

-So rather than yet another accreditation to the list, the aim with SSIP is to reduce duplication.
+So rather than yet another accreditation to the list, SSIP aims to reduce duplication.

 It's better for clients as they are not reducing their choice of contractors by excluding those that are accredited by other schemes.
 Even if they do insist on one or the other, most SSIP members will no longer require you to go through the whole assessment again.
 You can usually apply to another SSIP member with your existing SSIP certificate (for example, provide Acclaim with a valid CHAS certificate) at a reduced cost.